 Throughout his extensive international career and over 54 years of working as a professional artist, Guirado’s works have been collected by personalities such as King Hussein of Jordan, Catherine Dickens, J.D.
 Salinger, Cardinal Gilroy, Art Critic Manuel Quintanilla, Pedro Gilabert, Robert Galstian, Walter Schindler & John Schlesinger, to name a few.
 Additionally, Guirado’s works have been either featured or donated to several museums across the globe, including the Museo Nacional Centro de Arte Reina Sofia in Madrid, Malta National Museum of Fine Arts in Valletta, Malta, Casa Museo Gilabert in Arboleas, Spain and The Quentovic Calais Museum in France.

-Press attention around Guirado’s artistic legacy has been wide and prolific but perhaps one of the most poignant critiques entitled, ‘Arte y misterio’, was written by the journalist Manuel Portillo Lopez where he states that Guirado,
+Press attention around Guirado’s artistic legacy has been wide and prolific but perhaps one of the most poignant critiques entitled, ‘Arte y Misterio’, was written by the journalist Manuel Portillo Lopez where he states;

 When asked how he would describe his own painting, Guirado replied “I would describe it as Intrarealist painting.
 It is the type of painting that one has to see with the third eye, the eye of the mind.’’